Mindy Cohn

-Mindy Cohn (born May 20, 1966) is an American actress, who appeared on VH1's List of "100 Greatest Kid Stars".
-She starred as Natalie Green in the sitcom The Facts of Life from 1979 to 1988, and is known for voicing Velma Dinkley in the Scooby-Doo franchise from 2002 to 2015, succeeding B. J. Ward.
+Melinda Heather Cohn (born May 20, 1966) is an American actress, voice actress and comedian.
+She starred as Natalie Green in the sitcom The Facts of Life from 1979 to 1988, and is known for voicing Velma Dinkley in the Scooby-Doo franchise from 2002 to 2015, succeeding B. J. Ward, before being succeeded herself by Kate Micucci.
+Cohn appeared on VH1's List of "100 Greatest Kid Stars".

 Early life

-Cohn was born in Los Angeles and was raised Jewish.
+Melinda Heather Cohn was born in Los Angeles in 1966 and was raised Jewish.